PythonFreeCourse/lms/README.md

 ### Full setup
 This setup will create the following items:
-* application - lms code
+* Application - LMS code.
-* middleware (messaging queue) - rabbit-mq
+* Middleware (messaging queue) - rabbit-mq.
-* persistence database - postgresql
+* Persistence database - postgresql.

-Steps to do:<br />
+Steps to do:

-1. clone this repo
+1. Clone this repository.
-#### `NOTE : in order to contribute to this repo you will need to `[fork](https://github.community/t/the-difference-between-forking-and-cloning-a-repository/10189) `it.`
-2. setup using docker & docker-compose
+2. Setup using docker & docker-compose.
-3. run the app
+3. Run the application.

 ```bash
 git clone https://github.com/PythonFreeCourse/lms